gavalierm/btbm-tally/README.md

 The payload for "Passkey" is HEX representation of 6 digid number in REVERSED order (LSB) so `123456` will `01 E2 40` in standard order so in LSB `40 E2 01`
 Use the rapidtables.com (see Related) to convert digids to hex and do not forget reverse the order.
 Note: rapidtables.com trim zero from last(first) byte, add `0` if needed.

+### App (a.k.a Human client)

+The app is not part of this code.
+If you want to build a good-looking app, just notify me to see how it goes. :)
+The main goal is to use some sort of node.js, Svelte, PWA app to receive HEX data, convert it accordingly to the PROTOCOL, and render a nice GUI to display values.
+And, of course, update values, convert them back to HEX, and send them back to the camera.
+We want to control the camera, right?

 ### Auto generated commands for example